Eldritch History, Family Crest & Coats of Arms

 The surname Eldritch was first found in Suffolk where one of the first records of the name found there was Hugo Aeflic filius c.
 1095.
 In 1209, Ricardus Alurici was listed in the Pipe Rolls of Worcestershire.
 Continuing through early census records, William Alfric was listed in the Curia Regis Rolls of 1212 in Berkshire, William Alfrich was listed in the Subsidy Rolls of Sussex in 1296 and finally, John Alfryg was listed in the Subsidy Rolls of Somerset in 1327.

-Important Dates for the Eldritch family
+Early History of the Eldritch family

 This web page shows only a small excerpt of our Eldritch research.
 Another 137 words (10 lines of text) covering the years 1500 and 1560 are included under the topic Early Eldritch History in all our PDF Extended History products and printed products wherever possible.